 A study conducted by the FASEB (Federation of American Societies for Experimental Biology) found “that the proportion of births that occurred in baby friendly hospitals and the availability of IBCLCs were associated with promoting positive breastfeeding practices.
 Community measures such as providing formula before 2-days of age was related to poorer breastfeeding measures”

 How Does a Hospital Gain the Baby-Friendly Designation?

-In order for a medical center to be considered baby friendly, hospitals must implement 10 steps to Successful Breastfeeding, among other requirements set by the accrediting body.
+In order to be considered baby friendly, a hospital or birth center must implement ten steps to Successful Breastfeeding, among other requirements set by the accrediting body.
 Here is a simplified list of the 10 steps to Successful Breastfeeding from the Baby-Friendly USA website: